A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Experiments

+In this experiment, we analyze the impact of the annealing schedule on performance by comparing models with and without the annealing term.
+The results show that our proposed annealing strategy outperforms the cyclical annealing approach, confirming its effectiveness in maintaining training stability.
+Moreover, the findings validate our observation that integrating annealing into the Stein Variational Hypernetwork prevents the collapse issues commonly observed in vanilla or cyclical SVH models. \textbf{A-SVH vs. Vanilla SVH} In Table~\ref{tab:vanilla_a_svh_comparison}, we report the hypervolume performance on both real-world problems and multi-task learning when comparing vanilla-SVH-MOL and A-SVH-MOL.
+These results indicate that our annealing schedule is better than vanilla-SVH-MOL without scheduling.
+Moreover, A-SVH-STCH exhibits a higher hypervolume in comparison with others.
+These figures are reasonable, as the strength of STCH scalarization was proved in the previous study \cite{lin2024smooth}.

-In Table~\ref{tab: comparison anneal}, we compare our annealed SVH-MOL with a baseline that employs a vanilla annealing schedule, where the annealing process is repeated with a fixed period.
-We refer to this baseline as C-SVH, representing cyclical SVH.
+\textbf{A-SVH vs. Cyclical Annealing} In Table~\ref{tab:cyclical_svh}, we compare our annealed SVH-MOL with a baseline that employs a vanilla annealing schedule—cyclical annealing, where the annealing process is repeated with a fixed period.
 These results demonstrate the effectiveness and stability of our framework, as it performs better in almost all experiments.
-Furthermore, the use of an annealing strategy enhances the performance of SVH, with C-SVH consistently achieving higher results compared to SVH without the annealing strategy.
+Furthermore, the use of an annealing strategy enhances the performance of SVH, with A-SVH consistently achieving higher results compared to SVH without the annealing strategy.